How Events in the Real World Affect What Goes Into Spy Movies!

 Of course, by 1961 when the novel was published, we had lots of atomic bombs in the world, and there was an arms race between the Soviet Union and the US.
 So, atomic weapons were on everyone’s minds.

-- The basis of this story is based in real life – people were worried about a nuclear war and atomic weapons.
-Here, two atomic weapons are hijacked by SPECTRE who threaten to destroy a major city either in the US or in the United Kingdom.
+- The basis of this story is based on real-life – people were worried about nuclear war and atomic weapons.
+Here, two atomic weapons are hijacked by SPECTRE who threatens to destroy a major city either in the US or in the United Kingdom.
 So even though EON Productions did not make this their first Bond film, in 1965 the world was very aware of the threat from major powers building up supplies of nuclear weapons.
 So, the topic was hot.

 Now, you will remember in Thunderball, Bond is sent to inspect the hull of the Disco Volante, Largo the villain’s boat.
 Bond is discovered too by Largos frogmen, as Bond was taking photos of the hull to determine if there was an underwater hatch.
 Bond, more luck than Crabb, escapes.
 The photos showed an underwater hatch which leads Bond to think Largo’s entire operation (the theft of the plane carrying to nuclear missiles) might be underwater – including the plane that was hijacked.
 Is there a connection between the Crabb event and these scenes in Thunderball?
 The MI6 officer in charge of the Lionel Crabb underwater deployment and mission was Nicholas Elliott – a friend of Fleming’s!